Havok Carve/Tunnel ’21

-The phoenix-fly havok carve is the number one choice for all wingsuit pilots with power and agility in mind.
-A big suit in performance, but a small suit in terms of handling, it has been designed primarily for high power acrobatics and camerawork, also offering great range and ability in base jumping with quick and clean starts, smooth flying, an easy pull and a great performance envelope.
+The phoenix-fly Havok Carve’21 is the number one choice for all wingsuit pilots with acrobatic power and agility in mind.
+A big suit in performance, but a small suit in terms of handling, it has been designed primarily for high power acrobatics and camerawork.

-Tested to extremes by experts in acrobatic and agile flying, the Havok Carve has been designed with safety and controllability in mind.
-Giving the pilot full control, regardless of orientation, the suit offers sharp flying, and with fine tuned inflation, it has been key in making modern day flying and carving techniques possible.
+Tested to extremes by world champions in acrobatic wingsuit flying, the Havok Tunnel ’21 has been redesigned with safety and control in mind.
+Tweaked for the tunnel, giving the pilot full control, regardless of orientation, the suit offers sharp flying, and with fine tuned deflector inflation, making modern day acro flying and carving techniques easier.

-We advise a minimum of 75 wingsuit jumps for those interested in flying the Phoenix-Fly Havok Carve.
+We advise a minimum of 50 wingsuit jumps for those interested in flying the Phoenix-Fly Havok Carve’21.

 |Europe (ex.
 VAT)||USA|